 9. Any statistics used within the video must include the source of the information.

 10. Your own personal safety and the safety of your cast, crew and others involved with the production of the video submission must be maintained.
 Do not endanger anyone during the making of your video.
 If you portray dangerous tasks in your video, you must follow all safety rules and take all precautions to prevent injuries.
 If you are filming on a real work site, get permission from the site owner, take all appropriate health and safety precautions including following all applicable health and safety policies and regulations.
 You will need to consult with the employer, a supervisor or other competent individual when on the site to advise them about what you’re doing, who will be on their site, their ages and ensure you are aware of and follow all site safety requirements.
 For secondary school students, review your video production plans, and discuss and address any safety issues with your supervising teacher before starting production of your video.

 11. Ontario secondary school students:

-A selection of top videos from Ontario and other provinces will be posted pubically from Sunday May 4th to Sunday May 11th, 2014 at 11:59 p.m., local time, where they will be nationally viewed and voted on by Canadian residents.
+A selection of top videos will be posted on a designated public video contest channel from Saturday, April 23rd to Friday, April 29th 2016 at 11:59 p.m., local time, where they will be nationally viewed and voted on by Canadian residents.
 The video that receives the most votes will receive an additional prize of $1000.
-(There is no matching prize for secondary schools in the Fan Favourite category.)

 12. For team entries, the contest coordinator will issue the cheque to the team leader designated on the contest entry form.